alleaffengaffen/tevbox/README.md

 Spin up a development box in the cloud in no time.

+## !!
+Archived !!

+I never really got to the point where I was using this project enough to justify the effort it takes to ensure the automation is up-to-date and works out of the box.
+I'm probably better using Cloud Provider's web console whenever I need something quick and easy.

 ## Goal

 There are countless situations where you'll quickly need a fresh linux box to try something or tinker on.
 While for some cloud providers this can be easily achived using their consoles, for other's it's rather time-consuming to create a new box.
 This project tries to solve this by automating the creation of a box using Github actions.